Chiffon margarine

-Chiffon margarine was first manufactured in 1954 by Anderson, Clayton and Company, a cotton products firm of Houston, Texas.
+Chiffon margarine is a brand of margarine.
+It was first manufactured in 1954 by Anderson, Clayton and Company, a cotton products firm of Houston, Texas.
 Chiffon was one of the first soft, tub-style margarine products.
 It was originally available in "regular", "sweet", and "unsalted" forms.

 Background and history

 Anderson, Clayton and Company was founded in early 1905 by brothers-in-law Monroe Dunaway Anderson and William L. Clayton.
-Originally based in Oklahoma City, the firm moved its headquarters to Houston, Texas, in 1916.
+Originally based in Oklahoma City, the firm moved its headquarters to Houston in 1916.
 There, it grew to be the world's largest cotton-trading enterprise.
 In 1952, the company had created a food division to research and find uses for hydrogenated cottonseed oil.
 The development of Chiffon margarine was one result.

 The Chiffon name and product line has changed hands several times since; the first being in 1985, when Chiffon was sold to Kraft Foods.
 The Kraft U.S. and Canada tablespreads division subsequently became part of Nabisco in 1995; who then sold the brand to ConAgra Foods in 1998.
 Con-Agra discontinued domestic U.S. and Canadian distribution of Chiffon margarine in 2002.
 Chiffon margarine can still be purchased in the Caribbean region, however, where it is marketed by Seprod Ltd. Rights to Chiffon trademark are now held by Seprod.